-South Korea's Ulsan National Institute of Science and Technology has presented a new cost-efficient way to produce inorganic-organic hybrid perovskite solar cells (PSCs) which sets a new world-record efficiency performance of 22.1 %.
+South Korea's Ulsan National Institute of Science and Technology has presented a new way to advance click chemistry.